 The LMS is a critical component of delivering and managing online courses.
-The AQB believes that an LMS should be a comprehensive, online, automated system for managing the administration and delivery of the USPAP Online Courses.
+The AQB believes that an LMS should be a comprehensive, online, automated system for managing the administration and delivery of online USPAP courses.
 The LMS should encompass the following general functions: